When Disasters Come Home

 Kurzbeschreibung

 In the late twentieth century, disasters seemed like distant happenings in countries far away from the prosperous West.
 But today they are 'coming home' with a vengeance.
-From global warming to the migration crises, from assaults on democracy to Covid-19 and the war in Ukraine -- the West is in the grip of multiple, overlapping crises that keep its citizens in a state of perpetual fear and distraction.
+From global warming to migration crises, from assaults on democracy to Covid-19 and the fall-out of war in Ukraine - the West is in the grip of multiple, overlapping crises that keep its populations in a state of perpetual fear and distraction.

-While some of the threats are real enough, David Keen shows in this disturbing and original book how disasters to which key Western governments and opinion-shapers have significantly contributed are being manipulated by many of these same players for political advantage.
-Drawing on his first-hand experience of wars and famines in the Global South, Keen reveals how these crises, whether slow-burning or sudden and dramatic, are reinforcing each other in ways that protect vested interests while bolstering the toxic politics that helped to generate them.
-One key problem here is the use of emergencies to vilify many of those who are trying to relieve them or to highlight their root causes.
-Unless these voices and alternative perspectives find a way to break through, we risk being locked into a system of emergency politics that is self-reinforcing rather than self-correcting -- and that routinely manufactures its own legitimacy.
+Disasters should be awakening us to the need to reform our disaster-producing system.
+Yet instead, as David Keen shows in this disturbing and original book, they are routinely being exploited for political as well as economic gain.
+A number of crises, whether slow-burning or sudden, are not only reinforcing each other but also bolstering the toxic politics that helped to generate them.
+One key problem here is the use of emergencies to vilify those who are trying to relieve them or to highlight their root causes.
+Unless these voices and alternative perspectives find a way to break through, we risk being locked into a system of emergency politics that is self-reinforcing rather than self-correcting - and that routinely manufactures its own legitimacy.

 In the late twentieth century, disasters seemed like distant happenings in countries far away from the prosperous West.
 But today they are 'coming home' with a vengeance.
-From global warming to the migration crises, from assaults on democracy to Covid-19 and the war in Ukraine -- the West is in the grip of multiple, overlapping crises that keep its citizens in a state of perpetual fear and distraction.
+From global warming to migration crises, from assaults on democracy to Covid-19 and the fall-out of war in Ukraine - the West is in the grip of multiple, overlapping crises that keep its populations in a state of perpetual fear and distraction.

-While some of the threats are real enough, David Keen shows in this disturbing and original book how disasters to which key Western governments and opinion-shapers have significantly contributed are being manipulated by many of these same players for political advantage.
-Drawing on his first-hand experience of wars and famines in the Global South, Keen reveals how these crises, whether slow-burning or sudden and dramatic, are reinforcing each other in ways that protect vested interests while bolstering the toxic politics that helped to generate them.
-One key problem here is the use of emergencies to vilify many of those who are trying to relieve them or to highlight their root causes.
-Unless these voices and alternative perspectives find a way to break through, we risk being locked into a system of emergency politics that is self-reinforcing rather than self-correcting -- and that routinely manufactures its own legitimacy.
+Disasters should be awakening us to the need to reform our disaster-producing system.
+Yet instead, as David Keen shows in this disturbing and original book, they are routinely being exploited for political as well as economic gain.
+A number of crises, whether slow-burning or sudden, are not only reinforcing each other but also bolstering the toxic politics that helped to generate them.
+One key problem here is the use of emergencies to vilify those who are trying to relieve them or to highlight their root causes.
+Unless these voices and alternative perspectives find a way to break through, we risk being locked into a system of emergency politics that is self-reinforcing rather than self-correcting - and that routinely manufactures its own legitimacy.

 Chapter 1: Disasters Coming Home